 It’s also important to note that OpenTSDB uses Apache HBase as its storage backend and requires a significant amount of setup, configuration, and tuning to achieve optimal write and query performance and often requires a separate team to manage the HBase and HDFS deployment.
 InfluxDB, on the other hand, is ready to use for time-series workloads out of the box with no additional configuration with a schema and query language designed for working with time series.

-To read the complete details of the benchmarks and methodology, download the “Benchmarking InfluxDB vs. OpenTSDB for Time-Series Data & Metrics Management” technical paper or register for the webinar on Nov 22.
+To read the complete details of the benchmarks and methodology, download the “Benchmarking InfluxDB vs. OpenTSDB for Time-Series Data & Metrics Management” technical paper or watch the recorded webinar.

 Our overriding goal was to create a consistent, up-to-date comparison that reflects the latest developments in both InfluxDB and OpenTSDB.
 We will periodically re-run these benchmarks and update our detailed technical paper with our findings.
 All of the code for these benchmarks are available on Github.
 Feel free to open up issues or pull requests on that repository or if you have any questions, comments, or suggestions.